tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 > (6000000, "Hey there!")
 ```

-`let` bindings are very useful for quckly dismantling a tuple into components and binding them to names.
+`let` bindings are very useful for quickly dismantling a tuple into components and binding them to names.

 ```haskell
 > (let (a,b,c) = (1,2,3) in a+b+c)*100